martinreynaert/clariah-plus-planning/data/black-phil-lab.md

 ## Description

-We present the use case of the research group of the VICI project eIdeas, led by philosopher Arianna Betti.
+The use case involved leveraging CLARIAH tools to support the research by the group of the VICI project eIdeas, led by philosopher Arianna Betti.

-The work of the philosophers centers around purpose-built corpora consisting of the collected works of a number of specific philosophers: Quine and Russell (English), Bolzano and Kant (German), Wolff (German and Latin), as well as corpora consisting of works from a particular time slot, possibly region, and dedicated to a particular topic (e.g. the 'Mathematical Method in Philosophy' in Prussia in the 18th Century: currently 98 works in German, 96 in (Neo-)Latin, by nearly as many different authors).
+The work centers around purpose-built corpora consisting of the collected works of a number of specific philosophers: Quine and Russell (English), Bolzano and Kant (German), Wolff (German and Latin), as well as corpora consisting of works from a particular time slot, possibly region, and dedicated to a particular topic (e.g. the 'Mathematical Method in Philosophy' in Prussia in the 18th Century: currently 98 works in German, 96 in (Neo-)Latin, by nearly as many different authors).

 The group requires advanced search, exploration and exploitation capabilities for these corpora and future corpora it envisages.